Whats-God-Teaching-You/RuthlessEliminationOfHurry/README.md

 not "running" with God.
 It's because God is love.
 ```

 Page 27:
 ```
+We are 'distracting ourselves into spiritual oblivion.'

-> John Ortberg has said, "For many of us, the great danger is not that we renounce
-> our faith.
-It is that we will become so distracted and rushed and preoccupied
-> that we will settle for a mediocre version of it.
-We will just skim our lives
-> instead of actually living them."
+John Ortberg has said, "For many of us, the great danger is not that we renounce our faith.
+It is that we will become so distracted and rushed and preoccupied that we will settle for a mediocre version of it.
+We will just skim our lives instead of actually living them."

->
-> Do you see what's at stake here?
+Do you see what's at stake here?
 ```

 ### A brief history of speed

+Here's a high level overview of the people & things that have sped up our lives:

+Clocks
+- The sundial
+    - Cutting up man's day into smaller portions
+- Saint Benedict
+    - The monks organized the monastery around 7 times of prayer each day.
+BUT, they invented a mechanical clock to help keep track of when those prayer times were to commence.
+- Clocks made our days more uniform, all year round.
+Summer days used to be long and winter short.
+But now they are all the same length according to the clock.
+- We stopped listening to our bodies circadian rhythm and started rising to the tick tock of a clock, under the dominion of a machine.

+Labor-saving devices
+- before the light bulb was invented in 1879 by Thomas Edison, an average person got about 11 hours of sleep each night!
+American's average 7 now-a-days.
+- HVAC!
+No more choppping down trees to heat your home with fire
+- Cars
+- Coffee pots
+- Dishwashers
+- Toaster
+- Take out
+- Email
+- AI

+Yay!
+We have more time!
+But where did it go?
+We spent it on other things.
+- In the 1960's sci, people predicted American's would only be working 22 hour weeks by 1985.
+Welp, they were wrong.
+We actually work more.
+- A measure of wealth used to be: More recreation!
+But now, it's more work.
+The more you sit around and relax, the less status you have.

+- 7-eleven
+- Steve Jobs

 ### Something is deeply wrong

 ## Part two: The solution